amitxv/PC-Tuning/docs/configure-nvidia.md

     - Output dynamic range - Full

-- Configure the following in the adjust desktop size and position page:

-    - Select a scaling mode - No scaling

-    - Perform scaling on - Display

 ## Lock GPU Clocks/P-State 0

 Force P-State 0 with the [registry key](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/WINDRIVERS/README.md#q-is-there-a-registry-setting-that-can-force-your-display-adapter-to-remain-at-its-highest-performance-state-pstate-p0) below (reboot required).
 Ensure to change the driver key to suit your needs.
 To reduce power consumption while your real-time application is not running, consider using [limit-nvpstate](https://github.com/amitxv/limit-nvpstate).